The Kirna

 The Kirna, known locally as Kirna House (previously also as Grangehill), is a Category A listed villa in Walkerburn, Peeblesshire, Scotland.
-It is one of three villas in Walkerburn designed by Frederick Thomas Pilkington between 1866 and 1869 for the Ballantyne family.
+It is one of three villas in Walkerburn designed by Frederick Thomas Pilkington between 1866 and 1869 for the Ballantyne family after Henry Ballantyne first bought land at that location to build a tweed mill in 1846.
 It is listed as a fine example of a Pilkington mansion retaining original external features, a fine interior, and for its importance as a Ballantyne property.

-The Ballantyne family played a leading role in Scotland's textile industry for nearly two hundred years.
-The Ballantynes were substantially responsible for founding the village of Walkerburn after Henry Ballantyne first bought land at that location to build a tweed mill in 1846.
-Architect F T Pilkington was commissioned by the Ballantynes to design and build the new village with houses for the mill workers, and villas for the mill owners and their families.
+The Ballantyne family played a leading role in Scotland's textile industry for nearly two hundred years and were substantially responsible for founding the village of Walkerburn.

+From its completion in 1867 until 1941, The Kirna was owned and occupied by members of prominent Scottish industrial, professional, and landed families, reflecting its status as a residence associated with the social and economic elite of Walkerburn and the wider Scottish Borders.

 The Kirna's proximity to a number of ancient man-made structures, including some dating back to pre-historic times, suggests that this general location along the Tweed valley has been of strategic importance to settlers throughout history.